Rate Limiting

 Rate Limiting vs Caching

-- Cached responses don't count against rate limits since no actual API request is made
+- Cached responses don't count against rate limits.

-- Fresh requests are subject to rate limiting to ensure compliance with Riot's limits
+- Fresh requests are subject to rate limiting.

-- Cache hits are instant and don't consume any rate limit quota
+- Cache hits are instant and don't consume quota.

-- Cache misses trigger rate limiting before making the actual API call
+- Cache misses trigger rate limiting before the API call.

 Example